APPLYING For a SEED Grant

 - Effort has been made and is outlined as to how participants will be sought out and engaged in the project or activity.

-- The people involved in the project will learn and grow from this endeavour.
+- The people involved in the project will learn, build connections and skills from this endeavour.

-- The artists or organizers involved have the skills to carry out the project and to meet its goals.
+- The artists or organizers involved have the skills to carry out the project, its realted administration, and to meet its goals.